 Plan to increase health outcomes liaison (HOL) headcounts as payers demand more detailed information: The study examines HEOR team staffing as well as the activities and strategies that impact their operations.
 Research highlights staffing numbers across central global groups and affiliate-level health economics and outcomes research teams as well as compensation structure for individual team positions.
 Interviewed executives explain the rising need, and increased role, for health outcomes liaisons (HOLs) to discuss pharmacoeconomic data with payers as part of a compelling value story.
 Other data demonstrate the core activities driving strategy across HEOR groups as well as perceived impact of health economics and outcomes data for specific payers’ formulary decisions.
 Altogether, the information in this report helps companies build skilled, focused HEOR Teams capable of adjusting to payer needs throughout the product lifecycle.

-Key Questions That This Study Answers about Building World Class HEOR Teams
+Excerpt from Building World Class HEOR Teams